 Keys to Aging in Place

 First and foremost, we all know that every one of us is an individual with preferences, likes, dislikes, and abilities.
 We are as different from one another as the colors in the rainbow.
 Yet, we are alike in so many ways.
 One of those ways, if we are lucky enough to experience it, is that we all age.
 Aging is part of the journey for each of us, no matter how long our adventures last.
 Think about it.
 We immediately begin aging after we take in our very first breath.
-Aging in place can be a challenge if we are unprepared.
+Using the keys to aging in place can be a challenge if we are unprepared.

 Even though we were born with our own individual fingerprints, it seems there is a trend to age us all the same way.
 Seniors have been lumped into the same aging statistics, surveys, and forms for years.
 The latest studies say most of us prefer to age in place but there’s a push to tell us where to live.